 As far as we can tell, everything is installed correctly.

 We added the 2” of bulking agent again, with a new bin in the very clean base, hung more fly strips in the bathroom, and are diverting urine directly to the septic pipe.
 I still feel that mixing urine and feces is a bad idea and that the urine is what attracts the flies.
-The Mister put a screen over the stink vent as that was the only reasonable way the flies got in.
+EJ put a screen over the stink vent as that was the only reasonable way the flies got in.

 After two days, I checked – no maggots yet.